Contact Sales

 In the PDCA improvement cycle, each step can be repeated until you achieve your desired outcome.
 This makes it a sustainable approach to process improvement.

-The 5 whys of lean manufacturing are an improvement technique used to identify the origin cause of a problem.
+The 5 Whys of lean manufacturing is an improvement technique used to identify the root cause of a problem.
 It simply asks: “Why did this go wrong?” and repeats the question five times to diagnose and resolve any production issue.

 For example, if you have an increase in customer returns due to damaged products, the 5 whys ask: